twoleftankles/crowdstrike-fix-script/README.md

 This script will output the logs to the Desktop for any local user to verify the removal of the files.
-I created a system service to auto run this as soon as the bootable USB loads it runs the script and set up ssh access in the event the script fails.
+I created a system service to auto run this as soon as the bootable USB loads.

 IM VERY AWARE MICROSOFT RELEASED A TOOL.